 - It’s designed to reduce discomfort for dogs that have undergone surgery and help them have less reliance or need for pain medication.

-- It helps to strengthen their bodies and raise their mobility levels, ready to resume their regular lives.
+- It helps to strengthen their bodies and raise their mobility levels, making them ready to resume their regular lives.

 - It helps them make the fastest and most complete recovery, reducing the risk of further injuries requiring additional operations.